adon-cloudcannon/landing-page-test/src/collections/lessons/astro-beginner-tutorial-series/astro-blogging-adding-markdown-blog-posts.md

 - penny-farthings were phased out as safer alternatives resembling modern cycles were introduced
 ```

-When you save this file, jump to your text editor and look for a \`\`.astro/types.d.ts file\`.
+When you save this file, jump to your text editor and look for a `.astro/types.d.ts` file.
 Open this up and scan through it.
 Astro has generated types for you, for the new post:

 ```
 declare module "astro:content" {